 |PHDD910 - Dissertation Research (over two semesters)|

-Applicants of all nationalities may apply for admission to the Ph.D. in education: Educational Neuroscience program provided they meet the following criteria:
+Admission to the PhD in Educational Neuroscience program is open to interested individuals provided they meet the following criteria:

-- A minimum cumulative grade point average of 3.0 on a 4.0 scale from the Master’s degree.
+- A minimum cumulative grade point average of 3.0 on a 4.0 scale for the Master’s degree

 - Hold a current International English Language Testing System (IELTS) score of 6.5 or equivalent (TOEFL IBT or Pearson PTE Academic or EmSAT) or higher.

-In addition to the above, candidates will be required to pass an admissions interview.
+In addition to the minimum qualifications stated above, candidates will be required to pass an admissions interview.